neilsly/WVDWorkshop/5 - Create a host pool and assign pooled remote apps.md

 5. When you configure **Virtual machine settings**, select **Image Type: Gallery** and then select **Windows 10 Enterprise multi-session, Version 20H2 + Microsoft 365 Apps** for **Image**

+When you configure **Location** please use the same Azure Region as in Step 1

+When you configure **Number of Servers** please specify 2

    ![This is where you will find your custom image to add to the host pool.](images/hostpoolgallery.png)

    >**Note**: Selecting this image is very important.
 You will need the Microsoft 365 for assigning apps in this exercise.